JustinBellavance/stat_visualizer/README.md

-# Repository for Visualization Tool of Quantitative and Semi-Quantitative Traits of Large Cohorts
+# Repository for files involved in continuous trait filtering in the CLSA for CLSA-PheWeb.
-## December 2023
+### Last modified December 2023
+### Cleaned up for publication July 2025

 ## Contains:
-- Filtering_tool -> html and javascript page to load trait statistics and visualizations
+- show_distributions.html -> html and javascript page to load trait statistics and visualizations
-- Script_statistics_continuous -> Creates tsv object and pngs to feed into visualizer
+- generate_distributions.py -> Creates tsv and pngs to feed into visualizer html
-- tests.py & run_script.sh -> Testing scripts (to be removed)
+- run_script.sh, run_multiple_files.py -> Scripts to run files with SLURM
+- CLSA/config_clsa.txt -> Config used for running script with CLSA data.